-When pan-fried, fennel has a gorgeous caramelized crust, it’s normally intense anise flavor becomes sweet and mellow.
-Combined with sweet caramelized onions and baby potatoes that have a crisp exterior and light and fluffy soft center, these Pan-Fried Fennel and Potatoes are an amazing side item perfect with any number of entrees.
+Pan-fried fennel has a gorgeous caramelized crust.
+It’s normally intense anise flavor becomes sweet and mellow.
+Combined with sweet caramelized onions and baby potatoes that have a crisp exterior and light and fluffy soft center.
+These Pan-Fried Fennel and Potatoes are an amazing side item perfect with any number of entrees.

 I love the flavor of roasted fennel, but in the blistering hot Texas summer, I look for any way to eat well without turning on the oven.
 Pan-fried fennel is the ideal substitute for roasting, quick and easy, a cast-iron skillet produces beautiful caramelization that I actually prefer to roasted fennel.